-Overcapitalization refers to a situation where the company has raised capital beyond the specific limit which is unhealthy in nature for the company.
-In the case of overcapitalization, the market value of the company is less than the capitalized value of the company.
-In the case of overcapitalization, the company ends up paying more in interest payments and dividends payments which is not possible for the company to sustain in the long term.
-It simply signifies that the company is not making efficient use of the fund available to it and is poor in capital management.
+Overcapitalization is when a firm has raised capital over a particular limit, which is inherently unhealthy for the company.
+As a result, its market value is less than its capitalized worth.
+In this case, the company ends up paying more interest and dividends, which is impossible to sustain in the long term.
+It simply signifies that the company is not using the fund efficiently and has poor capital management.

 Components of Overcapitalization

-- Debt: The company issues debt capital to raise money and to fund capital expenditure but when a company raises debt capital in excess of what is required in this case the company is not meeting its target capital structure and makes inadequate use of the raised funds.
+- Debt: The company issues debt capital to raise money and fund capital expenditure, but when a company raises debt capital over what is required, it does not meet its target capital structure and makes inefficient use of the raised funds.

-XUZ company is engaged in a business of construction in the middle east and it is earning a sum of $80,000 and earns the required rate of return is 20%.
+XYZ company is engaged in the construction business in the Middle East and earns a sum of $80,000 with a required rate of return, of 20%.

-This means that due to overcapitalization, the rate of return reduces from 20% to 16%.
+Thus, their rate of return reduces from 20% to 16% due to overcapitalization.

-- Overcapitalization results in a higher valuation of the company which means that the company in case of an acquisition or a merger can get a higher price for itself as it can excess capital and cash on its balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+- It results in a higher valuation of the company, which means that the company, in case of an acquisition or a merger, can get a higher price for itself as it can take excess capital and cash on its balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..

-- The rate of return of capital goes down as the company raises more and more capital from the market which makes the capital structure of the company look bad and inadequate.
+- The rate of return on capital goes down as the company raises more and more capital from the market, making the company’s capital structure look bad and inadequate.

-- The shareholder’s confidence in the company is lost becomes of the underutilization of funds which results in a fall in the price of a market share.
+- The shareholder’s confidence in the company gets lost because of the underutilization of funds, resulting in a fall in the share price.

 - It creates problems with re-organization.

-- It leads under utilization of available resources.
+- It leads to the underutilization of available resources.

-- The companies shares cannot be easily marketed and also it can lead to malpractices which are often associated with manipulating the earning period or the earnings amount of the company.
+- The company cannot easily market its shares.
+Thus, it can lead to malpractices, often associated with manipulating its earnings period or the earnings amount.

-- It also leads to a superior valuation of assets than what is the real value or the intrinsic value of the asset.
+- It also leads to a superior valuation of assets than its real value or intrinsic value.

-This has been a guide to what is Overcapitalization and its definition.
-Here we the examples of overcapitalization along with its advantages, and disadvantages.
+This article has been a guide to what overcapitalization is and its definition.
+Here we discuss the examples of overcapitalization along with its advantages and disadvantages.
 You can learn more about financing from the following articles –